 The proposed bill aims to enhance protections for eligible adults against financial exploitation by establishing a new article in the Code of West Virginia.
-It introduces definitions and provisions that allow depository institutions, broker-dealers, and investment advisers to disclose financial information of eligible adults to designated state agencies and associated third parties when exploitation is suspected.
+It introduces provisions that allow depository institutions, broker-dealers, and investment advisers to disclose financial information of eligible adults to designated government agencies and associated third parties when exploitation is suspected.
 The bill also authorizes these financial entities to delay or refuse transactions that may pose a risk of financial harm to eligible adults, while ensuring that they are not held liable for acting in good faith under these circumstances.

 Engrossed Committee Substitute: 31A-2C-1, 31A-2C-2, 31A-2C-3, 31A-2C-4, 31A-2C-5, 31A-2C-6, 31A-2C-7